Facing Food Allergies

 - Stories should focus on lived experiences and not simply opinions.

 - Best stories take readers into defining moments.

 - The storyteller (person sharing story) is in ultimate control over their story and how/if it will be published.

 Step 2: Submit your story

-Use the form below to submit your first draft and our editors will get back to your team with comments and suggested edits via Google Docs.
+Our editors will instruct you how to submit your first draft.
+After you do so, our editors will get back to your team with comments and suggested edits.

 Step 3: Makes edits and release your story

 Approve or reject our team’s edits, or make additional changes.
 Once you are happy with the story each of you must fill out a release for the role (storyteller release / writer release) you played on your team.

 There is strength in our stories